vielhuber/hosea/README.md

 -   copy .env.example to .env and fill out your database credentials
 -   run `php migrate` to create the scheme
 -   if you want some test data, also run `php seed`
+-   point a vhost to the `_public` folder and open up the url